tmanshi803/tmanshi803/README.md

 # Hi there 👋, I'm Manshi Tiwari

-First-year B.Tech undergraduate in Electrical, Electronics, and Communications Engineering at Greater Noida Institute of Technology (GNIOT)[cite: 1].
+First-year B.Tech undergraduate in Electrical, Electronics, and Communications Engineering at Greater Noida Institute of Technology (GNIOT).
 Passionate about exploring technology, hardware engineering, and software development.

 ---